-Attach an exhaust pipe to the 2" FPT "Air Out" opening on the back of the blower assembly.
+Make any necessary exhaust connection to the fan "Air Out" opening on the blower.
 Route exhaust air to a separate collector or as required by local codes.

 Wiring

 All wiring must be carried out by a qualified electrician and be in accordance with government codes.